-Students considering taking Part II Genetics are invited to join our live "Open Day" zoom session on Thursday 18th March, 3:00 - 5 pm, when there will be the opportunity to chat to teaching staff and current Part II students about the course: https://zoom.us/j/99552903119?pwd=VURKaFJZTDFPV0xQZUxVZ1ViK0VTdz09 Meeting ID: 995 5290 3119 Passcode: CPd0KcDT6z
+Students considering taking Part II Genetics are invited to come along to our Part II Open Day on Thursday 16th March, 2.30 - 4 pm, when there will be the opportunity to chat to teaching staff and Part II students about the course.
+You will find the Department of Genetics on the Downing site, near the Biffen Lecture Theatre.